mbruges/zola/content/blog/cv.md

 ### [Repton Al Barsha](https://www.reptonalbarsha.org/), Dubai

+#### Head of Data, *August 2024 - **Present***

+- Led whole-school overhaul of data gathering and analysis processes to improve efficiency and accuracy
+- Improved parental communication and engagement to drive buy-in to assessment and reporting
+- Designed and implemented data-led behavioural monitoring and intervention system
+- Worked directly with Principal to prepare inspectorate and governor reports
+- Coordinated standardised testing suite to meet KHDA standards across Key Stages 1 to 5
+- Built interactive online tools and resources to provide cross-phase data insights for inspection
+- Delivered targeted CPD to senior and middle leaders to build data literacy skills
+- Worked closely with senior leadership across all phases to guide data-driven decision-making

 #### Head of English, *August 2023 - **Present***

-I have prepared our first GCSE cohort and laid the foundations for the next phase of expansion into A-Level, whilst improving the spiral curriculum up from Key Stage 3.
-I have integrated quickly and effectively with senior leadership, providing value-add beyond my department and affecting positive change across the school.
+- Built department to deliver first GCSE and A-Level cohorts
+- Line-managed growing team of teachers and literacy support staff
+- Designed and implement spiral curriculum up from Key Stage 3, coordinating with Junior School

-- Attained departmental Very Good rating in 2024 KHDA inspection
+- Attained departmental 'Very Good' rating in most recent KHDA inspection
-- Built interactive online portal to provide cross-phase data insights ahead of inspection
 - Rated as an Outstanding teacher by internal and BSO inspections
 - Achieved 30% increase in students attaining 120+ SAS reading scores
 - Collaborated with SLT to draft and implement School and Department Improvement Plans